openstack-archive/snap-nova/README.md

         └── nova-placement-api.ini

-The nova configuration can be overridden or augmented by writing configuration snippets to files in the conf.d directory.
+The nova configuration can be overridden or augmented by writing configuration snippets to files in the nova.conf.d directory.

 Alternatively, nova configuration can be overridden by adding a full nova.conf file to the nova/ directory.
 If overriding in this way, you'll need to update